 “The test kits are always there.
 We have never run short of them.
 Before they get finished, we look at how many kits are remaining in the store and then we make an order.
 The good thing is that the driver normally comes twice in a week, so if I see that we are running short of them, I tell the driver to come with them.”ID5 lab technician

-Follow up of missed appointments
+Follow up on missed appointments

 Through phone calls and outreaches